Michael-lvl/homelab/active-directory/setup/windows11.md

 # Windows 11 – Domain Join

-## Purpose

-This document covers joining a Windows 11 Pro N client machine to the Active Directory domain and validating domain authentication.
+This documents joining a Windows 11 Pro N client machine to the Active Directory domain.

 ## Configuration Details